Viral Rash In Children: Types, Pictures, Treatment And Prevention

 Viral rash in children, also known as viral exanthem, occurs when the skin is inflamed due to a viral infection (1).
 The rash may be in one spot (localized) or on the entire body (widespread), appearing as bumps, reddish-pink blotches, pimples, or blisters.
 In rare cases, the rash may cause itching, stinging, or a burning sensation.

 Depending on the kind of viral infection that caused it, a viral rash may resolve on its own or require treatment.
-Usually, the rash takes a few days to around two weeks to resolve once the treatment is begun.
-Parents should consult a doctor if their children show symptoms of fever and cough along with the rash.
+Usually, the rash takes a few days to around two weeks to resolve once the treatment has begun.
+Parents should consult a doctor if their children develop fever, cough, and rash.
+The timely identification of the symptoms is crucial for adequate medical intervention and prevention of complications.

 Read this post to understand the different types of viral rash in children and their treatment and effective prevention.